replicatedhq/docs/docs/packaging-an-application/template-functions.md

 ```go
 func ThisHostInterfaceAddress(interfaceName string) string
 ```
-Returns the first valid IPv4 address associated with the given network interface of the host on which the current container instance is deployed as a string.
+Returns the valid IPv4 address associated with the given network interface of the host on which the current container instance is deployed as a string.
 For a clustered application this value will be different for each host.
 ```yml
 env_vars: